 Attorney Levesque is co-author of “The Wheeler Court” with Attorney Horton for the Quinnipiac University Law Review, an article focusing on the Connecticut Supreme Court from 1910 through 1930.
 With Attorney Horton, he co-authored “The Maltbie Court” for the University of Connecticut Law Review (Vol. 39, No. 5, July, 2007).
 Attorney Levesque authored “Preparing for your first Appellate Argument” which was published in the Connecticut Lawyer, Vol. 18, No. 12 and co-authored two chapters of Attorney Horton’s book, “The History of the Connecticut Supreme Court,” Thomson/West, 2008.
-He recently authored “The Development of the Right to Remain Silent in Connecticut,” with Attorney Scott Garosshen, which was published in the Journal of the Connecticut Supreme Court Historical Society, Volume IX.
+He recently authored “The Development of the Right to Remain Silent,” with Attorney Scott Garosshen, which was published in the Journal of the Connecticut Supreme Court Historical Society, Volume IX.
+Reprinted with the permission of the Connecticut Supreme Court Historical Society.
+(Connecticut Supreme Court Historical Society copyright, 2017).
 In addition, Attorney Levesque has co-taught Appellate Advocacy at the University of Connecticut School of Law with Attorney Horton since 2013.

 Some of the more notable cases in which Attorney Levesque has argued or been substantially involved include:

 Keller v.
 Keller, 323 Conn.
 398 (2016)

 Doe v.
 Boy Scouts of America Corp., 323 Conn.
 303 (2016)